mauriziocescon/ng-playground/readme.md

 - structural directives: likely replaced by `fragments`,
 - `Ng**Outlet` + `ng-container`: likely replaced by the new things,
 - `pipes`: replaced by declarations,
-- `event delegation`: not explicitly considered, but it could fit as "special attributes" (`onclick`, ...) similarly to [svelte events](https://svelte.dev/docs/svelte/basic-markup#Events),
+- `event delegation`: not explicitly considered, but it could fit as "special attributes" (`onClick`, ...) similarly to [solid events](https://docs.solidjs.com/concepts/components/event-handlers),
 - `@let`: likely obsolete and not needed anymore,
 - `directives` attached to the host (components): not possible anymore, but you can pass directives as inputs and use `@**` (or equivalent syntax),
 - `directive` types: since `ref` is defined as a parameter of a function (rather then injected), static types checking can be introduced (directives can be applied only to compatible elementes),